xephora/Threat-Remediation-Scripts/Threat-Track/Bloom_AdwareCampaign/readme.md

 ### Why are they being distributed?

-Simply put, similar to ChoziosiLoader, it appears that the intentions of the Adware campaign is to gain Ad revenue by forcing victims to run Ads without their consent.
+Ad revenue at a large scale.

 ### What have I learned from this adware?

-The user initially visits a website that serves malvertisement, which entices the user into downloading an iso file named "Your File Is Ready To Download.iso".
+The user initially visits a website that serves malvertisement, which entices the victim into downloading a malicious iso.

 `C:\Users\Admin\Downloads\Your File Is Ready To Download.iso`